JaeSim/KeyStoneManager/README.md

 It is not updated frequently and is updated at will.

 History
+  19-04-14 : Make MainUI and Buttons.
+  To do List -
+  1) make Chat function
+  2) minimap button texture

   19-04-10 : Use db and get MythicLevel and parking level by using WOW addon API.
   To do List -
   1) make Main UI when minimap button is clicked.